john-science/python_for_scientists/classes/00_setup_and_intro/lecture_00.md

 ## How to install Python?

-Python should be easy to install on basically all home computers and laptops.
+Python should be easy to install on basically all desktops and laptops.
 There are many different versions and flavors of Python.
 This class will be built around Python v2.7, but you will probably be fine using anything above Python v2.5.

 #### Basic Python

 The installation procedure depends on what operating system you have installed.
-[The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/) has a great description of how to install for the three major operating systems.
+[The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/) has a great description of how to install for the three major operating systems:

  * [Windows](http://docs.python-guide.org/en/latest/starting/install/win/)
  * [Mac OS X](http://docs.python-guide.org/en/latest/starting/install/osx/)
  * [Linux](http://docs.python-guide.org/en/latest/starting/install/linux/)

-(NOTE: The above guide also explains how to install SetupTools, Pip, and VirtualEnv.
+**NOTE**: The above guide also explains how to install SetupTools, Pip, and VirtualEnv.
 While these are great tools worth learning, and I highly encourage it, they are not yet necessary for this course.)

 #### Anaconda

 Consider installing [Anaconda](http://docs.continuum.io/anaconda/install.html) instead.
 Anaconda is Python packaged with hundreds of tools and libraries that you will want.
-If you have any choice, I recommend installing Anaconda for this class.
+I strongly recommend installing Anaconda for this class.

 ## How to Run Python Code

 For the beginning student, there are three major ways to execute Python code: the interpreter, as a script/program, and using and iPython notebook.
-Throughout the class, you will be free to pick whichever of these methods you want.
-But each method has its own benefits you will want to know about, so you can pick the tool that best fits your needs.
+In this class, you will be free to use whichever of these you want.
+But you should know about the strengths and weaknesses of each, so you can chose wisely.

 ### The Python Interpreter

 Perhaps the easiest way to execute Python code is to use the Python interpreter.
-Most languages are not designed to be run in an interpreter, and so this is a major selling point for the language for many people.
+This is not an optional available in most languages.

 To start the Python interpreter, go to the "Command Prompt" in Windows, or the "Terminal" in Mac OS, Linux, or Unix.
 From here on out I will call this the "command line".
-Now type `python`, easy:
+Now the easy part, type `python`:

 ![The Interpreter: starting](../../resources/terminal_1_command_line.png)

-The Python interpreter should start right up, and you will see a prompt (`>>>`) to enter Python code:
+The Python interpreter should start right up, and you should see a prompt (`>>>`) to start entering Python code:

 ![The Interpreter: Begins](../../resources/terminal_2_python.png)

-You can now enter any valid Python code at the prompt, by typing:
+You can now enter valid Python code at the prompt:

 ![The Interpreter: Simply Code Example](../../resources/terminal_3_example.png)